sahilmaurya881/Customer-segregation-with-k-means/README.md

 This analysis involves the following steps:

 1. **Data Loading and Preprocessing**:
-   Clean and prepare the dataset by removing non-essential columns such as `CustomerID`.
+   Clean and prepare the dataset by removing non-essential columns such as CustomerID.

 2. **Exploratory Data Analysis (EDA)**:
    - Visualize customer spending habits based on income and spending scores.